NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/Readme.md

 ## Objective

-We want to set up a 3D Slicer AWS cloud instance that can be seamlessly scaled concerning hardware requirements.
+For this workshop, we want to set up a 3D Slicer EC2 AWS cloud instance that can be scaled based on hardware needs.

 [All necessary steps are documented here](./HowToSetupAWSEC2Server.md).

-We plan to install a 3dviewer.net server instance as a demo how Slicer results could be shared between working groups.
-Up- and downscaling as well as running costs will be shown.
-We will test how EC2 instances can be accessed from low-cost and energy saving hardware such as a Raspberry 4.

 ## Approach and Plan

-will follow
+A CloudFormation template was developled to

+Install the latest NVIDIA drivers
+Install git
+Install MONAILabel
+Install TotalSegmentator
+Install lungmask
+Download the 3D Slicer stable installer
+Install Firefox
+Install and connect an S3 bucket

+A mechanism how to share result data between a working group will be discussed, with the option to install a 3dviewer.net server instance or using a S3 bucket.

+The speed of general system setup, up- and downscaling as well as running costs will be evaluated.

 ## Progress and Next Steps

 # Illustrations